Mitch English

-Mitch English (born October 2) is an American morning talk show host, radio host/personality, comedian, actor, reporter, weatherman and keynote speaker.
-He is best known for being the host of the nationally syndicated morning television show, The Daily Buzz, and was the last remaining original anchor on the program, having started on the show when it launched in September 2002.
+Mitch English (born October 2, 1969) is an American morning talk show host, radio host/personality, comedian, actor, reporter, weatherman and keynote speaker.
+He is best known for being the host of the nationally syndicated morning television show, The Daily Buzz from its launch in September, 2002.
 He currently hosts the nationally syndicated television show, The Daily Flash based in Orlando, Florida.

 English's goofy, often spontaneous comedy is heavily influenced by comedian David Letterman.
 He also worked at WCBS-TV in New York City, filling in on-air for Dave Price.

 Career

 Early career

 Mitch began his broadcasting career with stints at several radio stations in Tampa, Florida; Biloxi, Mississippi; and Dothan, Alabama in the early 1990s and moved into television soon after.
 His television career began at WTVY-TV.
 He was later hired at KUWB-TV in Salt Lake City, Utah.
 English also worked on The Freak Show with Mick and Allen on KURR in Utah at the same time, but left radio to concentrate on the creation of the 2 1/2-hour morning TV show WB AM until 2002 when he left for national television.
 He was a regular guest on The Shannon Burke Show.

 English received his education in meteorology from the Mississippi State University Broadcast Meteorology Program.
 He does not go by the title of "meteorologist" and has consistently used the title of "weather anchor."